The huge shift to remote working, the pandemic lockdowns and social distancing spurred worldwide isn’t reversing itself soon.

 Could they do with some new equipment at home to make them comfortable and productive during the time they do spend working from home?
 Would noise-cancelling headphones help them work?
 Is their sleep being disrupted by email alerts?

-You may want to consider enforcing a policy of ‘phones turned off’ overnight or no ‘push’ alerts.
+You may consider enforcing a policy of ‘phones turned off’ overnight or no ‘push’ alerts.
 Is more social time with the team needed to make sure people are still connecting on a personal level, work issues aside?

-As you sent your staff home, you probably had the IT department calling tech partners to order new software licences and to scale up server and hosting capacity to make the transition to remote working as smooth as possible.
+As you sent your staff home, you probably had the IT department calling tech partners to order new software licences and to scale up the server and hosting capacity to make the transition to remote working as smooth as possible.

 You may have spent over the odds in doing so due to an over-abundance of caution.
 That’s only natural, you were dealing with an unprecedented situation.
 Did you buy additional licences for applications that are now underutilised?
 Did you expand your bandwidth capacity with your networking provider to make sure there wouldn’t be a traffic bottleneck to your servers?
 As business returns to normal, you may be shelling out each month of capacity you aren’t using.

 Those decisions need revisiting to make sure your investment in technology is appropriate to the new normal while giving your flexibility and headroom to scale up the next time we are plunged into crisis.

 The biggest test we went through during the lockdowns was not how quickly we got devices out to staff or turned-on new systems to meet surging online demand for services that suddenly became essential during the pandemic.